TheTomorrowLab/WP-Asset-Manager/README.md

 - Go to plugins
 - Activate plugin
 - Put the following code into your themes header and footer.
+- All plugin scripts and stylesheets will be disabled by default
+- When editing a page, a new widget will appear below the MCE editor where you can enable / disable scripts.

 header.php
 --------------